27 ncac 01D .2106 STANDARDS FOR CONTINUED CERTIFICATION AS A SPECIALIST

 The period of certification is five years.
 Prior to the expiration of the certification period, a certified specialist who desires continued certification must apply for continued certification within the time limit described in Rule .2106(d) below.
 No examination will be required for continued certification.
 However, each applicant for continued certification as a specialist shall comply with the specific requirements set forth below in addition to any general standards required by the board of all applicants for continued certification.

-(4) Time for Application - Application for continued certification shall be made not more than 180 days nor less than 90 days prior to the expiration of the prior period of certification.
+(d) Time for Application - Application for continued certification shall be made not more than one hundred eighty (180) days nor less than ninety days prior to the expiration of the prior period of certification.

 History Note: Authority G.S.
 84-23;

 Amendments Approved by the Supreme Court: October 9, 2008; March 27, 2019.